saisunny07/Shell_Scripting/projects/README.md

-This project is all about tracking aws resources using basic shell scripting
+This project is all about tracking aws resources using shell scripting

 Steps to be followed:
 1) First we need to install aws cli and configure it.